-1. Hunter College of the City University of New York in New York, NY
+1. Hunter College of the City University of New York (CUNY) in New York, NY

-As of 2015, this public research college placed 50th among universities in the North that awarded master's degrees, according to U.S. News and World Report.
-In the same year, Hunter College made the Princeton Review's list of Best Northeastern Colleges and Top Ten Best Value Public Colleges.
-Through the School of Public Health, individuals interested in becoming registered dietitians (RDs) can earn a Master of Science (M.S.) in Nutrition; a track for non-registered dietitians is available through the Master of Public Health (M.P.H.) in Nutrition program.
+As of 2017, CUNY - Hunter College placed 42nd among universities in the North according to U.S. News and World Report.
+In the same year, the NYC-based institution made the Princeton Review's lists of Best Northeastern Colleges and Green Colleges.
+Through the School of Public Health, individuals interested in becoming registered dietitians (RDs) can earn a Master of Science (M.S.) in Nutrition.
+Hunter College has a wide variety of Master of Public Health (M.P.H.) specialization options as well.
+The M.P.H. in Nutrition program has a track for non-registered dietitians.

 2. University of North Carolina (UNC) at Chapel Hill, NC